 Orientation to people, principles and processes.

-A multinational computer technology powerhouse, Dell has systematized the onboarding of its widely distributed workforce.
+A multinational computer technology powerhouse, Dell Technologies has systematized the onboarding of its widely distributed workforce.

 “We have all of our onboarding materials in a digital format, including a website, documentation, and video.
 We also have a Day 1 success team that is dedicated to providing support via chat/IM, email, and calls during the early part of on-boarding.
 The feedback from our new employees has improved significantly as a result of this approach.”

 This fully remote product design and success firm makes internal culture a central focus for new recruits.

 “The onboarding process is an important one—especially for a remote company!”